ourcodingclub/ourcodingclub.github.io/_posts/2000-01-01-data-manip-efficient.md

 <a name="piping-graphs"></a>
 ### Advanced piping

 Earlier in the tutorial, we used pipes to gradually transform our dataframes by adding new columns or transforming the variables they contain.
 But sometimes you may want to use the really neat grouping functionalities of `dplyr` with non native `dplyr` functions, for instance to run series of models or produce plots.
-It can be tricky, but not always impossible, and sometimes easier to write than a loop.
-(But you can learn to write loops <a href="https://ourcodingclub.github.io/2017/02/08/funandloops.html" target="_blank">here</a>.)
+It can be tricky, but it's sometimes easier to write than a loop.
+(You can learn to write loops <a href="https://ourcodingclub.github.io/2017/02/08/funandloops.html" target="_blank">here</a>.)

 First, we'll subset our dataset to just a few tree genera to keep things light.
 Pick your favourite five, or use those we have defined here!
 Then we'll map them to see how they are distributed.